PNC Financial Services Group Inc. Purchases 917 Shares of Fidelity National Financial, Inc. (NYSE:FNF)

-PNC Financial Services Group Inc. lifted its position in shares of Fidelity National Financial, Inc. (NYSE:FNF – Get Rating) by 0.2% during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 419,613 shares of the financial services provider’s stock after purchasing an additional 917 shares during the period.
-PNC Financial Services Group Inc. owned 0.15% of Fidelity National Financial worth $15,786,000 as of its most recent filing with the Securities and Exchange Commission.
+PNC Financial Services Group Inc. lifted its holdings in shares of Fidelity National Financial, Inc. (NYSE:FNF – Get Rating) by 0.2% during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 419,613 shares of the financial services provider’s stock after purchasing an additional 917 shares during the period.
+PNC Financial Services Group Inc. owned 0.15% of Fidelity National Financial worth $15,786,000 at the end of the most recent reporting period.

-A number of other large investors also recently made changes to their positions in FNF.
-Raymond James Financial Services Advisors Inc. increased its stake in shares of Fidelity National Financial by 49.4% during the first quarter.
-Raymond James Financial Services Advisors Inc. now owns 27,414 shares of the financial services provider’s stock worth $1,339,000 after purchasing an additional 9,059 shares during the period.
-MetLife Investment Management LLC acquired a new stake in Fidelity National Financial during the first quarter worth approximately $266,000.
-Rhumbline Advisers grew its position in Fidelity National Financial by 21.2% during the first quarter.
-Rhumbline Advisers now owns 277,396 shares of the financial services provider’s stock worth $13,548,000 after buying an additional 48,434 shares in the last quarter.
-Yousif Capital Management LLC grew its position in Fidelity National Financial by 8.1% during the first quarter.
-Yousif Capital Management LLC now owns 9,736 shares of the financial services provider’s stock worth $476,000 after buying an additional 730 shares in the last quarter.
-Finally, LSV Asset Management grew its position in Fidelity National Financial by 40.9% during the first quarter.
-LSV Asset Management now owns 204,300 shares of the financial services provider’s stock worth $9,978,000 after buying an additional 59,308 shares in the last quarter.
-Institutional investors own 77.98% of the company’s stock.
+Several other large investors have also added to or reduced their stakes in the business.
+Meiji Yasuda Asset Management Co Ltd. lifted its position in shares of Fidelity National Financial by 3.1% during the 2nd quarter.
+Meiji Yasuda Asset Management Co Ltd. now owns 8,348 shares of the financial services provider’s stock valued at $309,000 after acquiring an additional 250 shares during the period.
+Lido Advisors LLC grew its stake in shares of Fidelity National Financial by 3.3% in the 1st quarter.
+Lido Advisors LLC now owns 7,938 shares of the financial services provider’s stock valued at $387,000 after buying an additional 257 shares during the period.
+Sei Investments Co. increased its position in Fidelity National Financial by 1.5% in the 1st quarter.
+Sei Investments Co. now owns 19,176 shares of the financial services provider’s stock valued at $938,000 after buying an additional 287 shares in the last quarter.
+Zullo Investment Group Inc. raised its stake in Fidelity National Financial by 20.9% during the 3rd quarter.
+Zullo Investment Group Inc. now owns 1,674 shares of the financial services provider’s stock worth $61,000 after buying an additional 289 shares during the period.
+Finally, Hudson Value Partners LLC boosted its holdings in Fidelity National Financial by 0.6% in the third quarter.
+Hudson Value Partners LLC now owns 55,187 shares of the financial services provider’s stock worth $1,998,000 after acquiring an additional 350 shares in the last quarter.
+Institutional investors and hedge funds own 77.98% of the company’s stock.

 Fidelity National Financial Stock Up 0.2 %

 The firm also recently disclosed a quarterly dividend, which will be paid on Friday, June 30th.
 Stockholders of record on Friday, June 16th will be given a $0.45 dividend.
-This represents a $1.80 annualized dividend and a dividend yield of 5.17%.
-The ex-dividend date of this dividend is Thursday, June 15th.
-Fidelity National Financial’s dividend payout ratio (DPR) is presently 73.47%.
+The ex-dividend date is Thursday, June 15th.
+This represents a $1.80 dividend on an annualized basis and a dividend yield of 5.17%.
+Fidelity National Financial’s dividend payout ratio is currently 73.47%.

-FNF has been the topic of a number of analyst reports.
-Truist Financial reduced their price target on Fidelity National Financial from $56.00 to $48.00 in a research report on Friday, May 5th.
-Credit Suisse Group reissued an “outperform” rating and set a $47.00 price target on shares of Fidelity National Financial in a research report on Thursday, March 2nd.
-Barclays reduced their price target on Fidelity National Financial from $46.00 to $43.00 in a research report on Friday, May 5th.
-Keefe, Bruyette & Woods reduced their target price on Fidelity National Financial from $47.00 to $45.00 and set an “outperform” rating on the stock in a report on Tuesday, February 28th.
-Finally, StockNews.com assumed coverage on Fidelity National Financial in a report on Thursday, May 18th.
-They issued a “hold” rating on the stock.
-One investment analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average target price of $46.40.
+Several research firms recently issued reports on FNF.
+StockNews.com initiated coverage on shares of Fidelity National Financial in a research report on Thursday, May 18th.
+They issued a “hold” rating for the company.
+Barclays cut their price target on Fidelity National Financial from $46.00 to $43.00 in a research note on Friday, May 5th.
+Credit Suisse Group restated an “outperform” rating and issued a $47.00 target price on shares of Fidelity National Financial in a report on Thursday, March 2nd.
+Keefe, Bruyette & Woods decreased their price target on Fidelity National Financial from $47.00 to $45.00 and set an “outperform” rating for the company in a report on Tuesday, February 28th.
+Finally, Truist Financial lowered their target price on shares of Fidelity National Financial from $56.00 to $48.00 in a report on Friday, May 5th.
+One research analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, Fidelity National Financial currently has an average rating of “Moderate Buy” and a consensus target price of $46.40.

 Fidelity National Financial Company Profile